lokapal-xyz/education/content/howtodao/07-dao-interactions/On-chain-Interactions/Non-DAO-Contracts.md

 - If a DAO is heavily dependent on another protocol, it should establish direct governance participation in that protocol’s decision-making.
 - Example: A lending protocol DAO may actively participate in Aave governance to influence policies that affect its own operations.

----

-## **Final Thoughts**

-DAOs increasingly rely on external smart contracts to expand their capabilities, but these interactions introduce new risks.
-To ensure safe and effective integrations, DAOs should implement:
-- Strong risk management
-- Continuous monitoring
-- Governance frameworks for external interactions

-By taking a proactive security approach, DAOs can leverage the power of external smart contracts while minimizing potential vulnerabilities.